Your Complete Small Business Income Tax Guide

 Here are the forms you will need for each type of small business (these are PDF documents):

-Small business owners must pay self-employment taxes (Social Security/Medicare taxes) at the rate of 15.3% on earnings from self-employment.
-For 2013, the 2% reduction in the self-employment tax rate is gone; so the 15.3% rate is back.
+Small business owners must pay self-employment taxes (Social Security/Medicare taxes).
 A tax software program or tax preparer can calculate this tax for you.

 Where and How to File Small Business Income Taxes